 Cameron Park consists of a boat ramp and a parking lot with a couple of picnic tables along the edge of Wallace Lake, a small rural lake between Caddo and DeSoto Parishes in the Red River floodplain.
-It is a destination for fishermen, high school kids with nothing to do, and people who want to picnic by the lake and not be bothered.
+It is a destination for fishermen, high school kids with nothing to do, and people who want to have a quiet lunch by the lake.

 In 1996, a woman named Cindy Cathey was found murdered in the parking lot at Cameron Park.
-Her case was never solved, and the detectives who investigated her murder have long since retired.
-Those detectives developed a suspect in Cindy’s murder, and he lived in a working class neighborhood just down the road from the park.
+Her case was never solved, and the detectives who investigated her murder retired years earlier.
+Those detectives developed a suspect who lived in a working-class neighborhood down the road from the park.
 They were confident of his guilt, but there wasn’t enough evidence to arrest him.
-Now it was twenty four years later, and I didn’t want another unsolved homicide.
-On the way to the scene, I spoke to the only person who could help, “Lord... please help us catch whoever did this.”
+Now it was twenty-four years later, and I didn't want another unsolved homicide.
+On the way to the scene, I asked the Lord to help us find the killer.

-When I got to the end of Wallace Lake Road, I parked outside the tape, so I didn’t get blocked by a dozen other cars.
-I went under the yellow tape and spoke to Deputy Matt Henry.
-He put my name on the list of everyone who entered the scene.
-I walked a hundred yards to a crowd of people, mostly deputies, looking at a bundle of laundry sitting 15 feet from the edge of the pavement and twenty feet from the lake.
-The outer layer of the bundle was a white comforter with black flowers outlined on it.
+When I got to the end of Wallace Lake Road, I parked outside the yellow tape, so I didn’t get blocked in by the other cars.
+"Come on through LT..."
+Deputy Matt Henry lifted the tape, and I slid under.
+He wrote my name on his list of everyone who entered the scene.
+I walked a hundred yards to a crowd of people, mostly deputies, gathered beneath a portable trailer containing flood lights.
+They were looking at a bundle of laundry laying fifteen feet from the edge of the pavement and twenty feet from the lake.
+The outer layer of the bundle was a white comforter with black flowers printed on it.

-2019 had been a dry fall for north Louisiana, but January 2020 ushered in twice the rain as normal.
+2019 had been a dry fall for north Louisiana, but the new year ushered in twice the rain as normal.
 Three days earlier, 5 inches of rain fell, swelling Wallace Lake within a few feet of the parking lot.
-Now there was a water line where the lake had been, and just beyond the line sat the bundle.
-When the rain stopped that Wednesday before, temperatures plunged into the twenties.
-Leap Year Saturday was the first pleasant day in sometime with temperatures in the mid-sixties.
+When the rain stopped on Wednesday, temperatures dropped into the twenties.
+By Leap Year Saturday, the high temperature was 65 degrees, and the discarded bundle of laundry was laying in the grass instead of the lake.

 Justin Sundquist was the first deputy on scene.
-He talked to the teens, and they told him they thought there was a body wrapped up in the bundle.
-Justin took plenty of pictures before cutting through the sheets and blankets to find a hand.
-He stopped what he was doing, backed away and called detectives.
-Justin said most of the fingers on the hand had rings on them, including the thumb.
-Due to the rings, he thought the victim could have been a woman.
+He talked to the teens who had called, and they told him they thought there was a body wrapped up in the bundle.
+Justin took plenty of pictures before cutting through the sheets and blankets to find a person's hand.
+Upon his discovery, he stopped what he was doing, backed away and called detectives.
+Justin thought the victim may have been a woman because the fingers on the hand had rings on them, including the thumb.

-The sun had been down for over an hour, but when it was up, the bundle was conspicuous sitting near the picnic tables.
-If it had been a garbage bag, it would have made more sense, but a comforter tied in a knot seemed like something more than illegal dumping.
-Its presence at the park on Saturday afternoon suggested it had not been there long.
+On the first pleasant day of winter, the bundle lay conspicuously near the picnic tables.
+A bag of garbage wouldn't have been unusual in the park, but comforter tied in a knot seemed like something more than illegal dumping.
+Its presence in the park on Saturday afternoon suggested it had not been there long.

-A nearby resident who saw the police cars called Dispatch and said a white van backed up near the lake around 3 pm.
-The caller thought whoever was in the van may have dumped the bundle off.
-We spent hours looking for the nondescript white van, but it was just a distraction.
+A nearby resident who saw the police cars called and told Dispatch and said a white van backed up near the lake around 3 pm.
+The caller thought whoever was in the van may have left the bundle behind.
+Detectives spent hours looking for the nondescript white van, but it was just a distraction.

 A detective’s first task at a homicide scene is to identify the victim.
 The Deputy Coroners emptied the man’s many pockets.
 An ID or driver’s license would have made things easier, but he didn’t even have a wallet.

-Joyce gave me Nordby’s last known address which was his parent’s house in the city.
-I asked her for a list of people who visited him in jail.
-She gave me six names, all of whom were members of his family.
-Joyce checked further and came up with a victim’s notification form for a man who was the victim of a battery by Rodney Nordby in 2017.
-She gave me his name and cell phone number.
+Nordby’s last known address was his parent’s house in Shreveport.
+I asked Joyce for a list of people who visited him when he was in jail.
+She gave me six names, all of whom were members of his family and unlikely suspects.
+In addition, she gave me the name of a victim who was battered by Nordby in 2017.
+It was also an unlikely lead, but she gave me his name and cell phone number.

-I sent my guys to Nordby’s home to make notification, but Captain Herring stopped me.
+I sent my guys to Nordby’s parent's home to make notification, but Captain Herring stopped me.

 “Wait until CSI confirms his identity from his thumb print.”